Meet the Maker: Akani Designs

 I’ve learned that a Team/Support network is critical at all stages - no one person has all of the answers or capacity to meet the goal.

-Chakou is the creator of Chakou Collection and the Afroprincess collection of African Prince dolls
+Chakou is the creator of Caku Collection and the Afroprincess collection of African Prince dolls

 What kind of artisan/designer are you?